mgoldenbe/search-framework/mainpage.md

 In the remainder of this section, I provide a brief description of the mentioned trade-off and describe the way chosen by the framework.

 ### The trade-off {#s-tradeoff}
-The programming techniques that address the need for flexibility most directly are conditional statements and *polymorphism*.
+The programming language mechanisms that address the need for flexibility most directly are conditional statements and *polymorphism*.
 Two types of polymorphism are distinguished: *dynamic* and *static*.

 Conditional statements and dynamic polymorphism allow us to choose execution path based on conditions that are checked at run-time.
 This is convenient, since the resulting executable can be used for many different experimental scenarios.
 However, these techniques incur performance cost.
 Only a small portion of this cost is due to the time taken to evaluate the conditions.
 A much greater performance cost may be incurred due to the fact that the need to check conditions at run-time precludes important compiler optimizations.